Azure/communication-ui-library/packages/acs-chat-selector/review/acs-chat-selector.api.md

 import { ReactElement } from 'react';
 import * as reselect from 'reselect';

-// Warning: (ae-forgotten-export) The symbol "BaseChatConfigProps" needs to be exported by the entry point index.d.ts
-//
 // @public (undocumented)
 export const chatThreadSelector: reselect.OutputParametricSelector<ChatClientState, BaseChatConfigProps, {
     userId: string;